NCERT Syllabus for Class 8 History – Free PDF Download

 History is a component of Social Science subject.
 Studying this subject develops a historical sensibility and awareness of the significance of history in students.
-NCERT Class 8 History Syllabus is designed in such a way that students would be able to make interconnections between processes and events, between developments in one place and another, and can see the link between histories of different groups and societies.
-So, before beginning their studies, it is imperative that students go through the NCERT Class 8 History Syllabus.
+NCERT Syllabus for Class 8 History is designed in such a way that students would be able to make interconnections between processes and events, between developments in one place and another, and can see the link between histories of different groups and societies.

 Students can have a look at the Syllabus of NCERT Class 8 History from the table below.
 The syllabus is defined in the format of theme and objective.